-Interest expense - related-party decreased €51.6 million or 44.2% during 2015, as compared to 2014, primarily due to lower average outstanding related-party debt balances and, to a lesser extent, lower weighted average interest rates.
-Our related-party interest expense relates to (i) our shareholder loans payable to UPC Germany, including (a) the 2010 Shareholder Loan, (b) the 2012 Shareholder Loan, which was fully repaid during the fourth quarter of 2015, and (c) the 2013 Shareholder Capex Loan, which was fully repaid during the third quarter of 2014, and (ii) the 2015 UMI Loan, which originated during the first quarter of 2015.
-For additional information, see note 16 to our consolidated financial statements.
+Our related-party interest expense decreased €43.0 million or 66.0% during 2016, as compared to 2015, primarily due to lower average outstanding related-party debt balances and, to a lesser extent, lower weighted average interest rates.
+Our related-party interest expense relates to (i) our shareholder loans payable to UPC Germany, including (a) the 2010 Shareholder Loan and (b) the 2012 Shareholder Loan, which was settled during the fourth quarter of 2015, and (ii) the UMI Loan.
+For additional information, see note 15 to our consolidated financial statements.